nodejs/node/doc/guides/technical-priorities.md

 [mini-summit](https://github.com/nodejs/next-10/issues/76)
 on August 5th 2021.

-They will be updated on a regular basis and will be reviewed by the next-10 team and the TSC on a 6 month basis.
+They will be updated regularly and will be reviewed by the next-10 team and the TSC on a 6 month basis.

 ## Modern HTTP